 If iTunes keeps freezing on your computer, it might be because of some external plugins that you have installed in the app.
 Besides that, the problem might also be caused because of damaged files, corrupted cache, outdated app version, or improper installation of the app.
 In any case, you can fix the problem using the fixes we have discussed here.

-How do I repair iTunes on Windows?
+How do I fix iTunes on Windows 11?

-To repair iTunes, open Settings and go to Apps > Installed apps.
+To fix or repair iTunes, open Settings and go to Apps > Installed apps.
 Now, locate iTunes and click on the three-dot menu button present next to it.
 Click on the Modify button and then select the Repair option and press the Next button.